 Dr. Siegart: COVID-19 tests fall into two general categories: antibody and diagnostic.
 The antibody test determines whether there are antibodies to the virus that causes COVID-19 circulating in one’s blood.
 Ordinarily, antibodies are produced by the immune system in days or weeks following an infection.
 If antibodies are detected in the blood, it may mean someone currently has COVID-19 or that they’ve had the virus recently.
 However, a positive antibody test can also mean an individual was infected with a different coronavirus.
 For this reason, the antibody test is not particularly useful to the person who needs to know whether they are currently infected or not.
 The test may be more useful for public health surveillance and research purposes.

 Diagnostic tests determine if an individual is currently infected with COVID-19.
-There are currently two types of diagnostic tests: the Polymerase Chain Reaction (PCR) test and the Antigen test.
-The PCR test detects genetic material of SARS–COV–2, the virus that causes COVID-19.
+There are currently two types of diagnostic tests: the real-time reverse transcription polymerase chain reaction (RT-PCR) test and the Antigen test.
+The RT-PCR test is a type of nucleic acid amplification test (NAAT) that detects genetic material of SARS–COV–2, the virus that causes COVID-19.
 This test involves collecting a sample by swabbing the inside of the nose or the throat, placing the sample in a transport medium, and then sending it to a proper laboratory for analysis.
 The Antigen test detects viral proteins and can be completed on site in as little as 15 minutes.
 The specimen is collected by swabbing the inside of the nose.
 Neither of the tests “hurt” per se, but there might be some very brief discomfort when the throat or nasal passage are swabbed.
 Sometimes a saliva specimen is utilized which involves no discomfort.

 How much in advance of travel should an individual plan to get tested?
 How long does it take to get the results back?